RCI Front Skid Plate Install 5th Gen 4Runner

 • Aluminum: 20lbs

-Installing the front skid plates are very straight forward.
-Complete Installation of the new front skid plate took under one hour while installing the first five skid plates mentioned in the list above, took just over six hours.
+Installing the front skids is very straightforward.
+Complete Installation for the front took under one hour while the remaining five skids, took just over six hours.

-In our install example, we are using all RCI Off-Road skid plates.
+In our install example, we are using all RCI Off-Road.

 RCI Off-Road Skid Plates (Front)